 Limits of Regulation

 Growing evidence from the US shows that regulations are not capable of preventing harm in this industry.
 The number of wells and infrastructure keeps increasing.
 Point-sources of possible pollution are so many.
 It is not possible to properly monitor and enforce regulatory compliance for all of them.
 Plus, the outcomes of fracking operations are simply not always controllable.
 Monitoring unconventional gas extraction is high cost.
 In both the east coast CSG industry and the US unconventional gas industry, it has often been left up to impacted landholders and communities to monitor and report leaks and pollution.
 These factors mean that even in the presence of strong regulatory frameworks, the industry can still cause significant harm.
+The June 2020 Grand Jury report from Pennsylvania showed these risks are very real problems with Fracking.

 2 UNEP Global Environmental Alert Service: Gas Fracking: Can we safely squeeze the rocks?